SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 Pinkie nods.
 “All the funds will go to me, and anypony can come and ask for some for their fun friend activity.”

-Applejack speaks up, “I like this idea-[COMMA SPLICE]it seems like good honest fun.”
+Applejack speaks up, “I like this idea-it seems like good honest fun.”

 Twilight looks at Applejack, shocked.
 “This sounds like something Flim and Flam would pull!
 How could you possibly like this?”